-Cysts can affect the earlobe when skin cells form in the innermost layer of the skin instead of shedding.
+Cysts are lumps that can affect the earlobe when skin cells form in the innermost layer of the skin instead of shedding.
 These are called epidermoid cysts.
 In rare cases, they can become cancerous.

 Earlobe cysts, otherwise known as epidermoid cysts or epidermal inclusion cysts, grow slowly.
 A doctor will usually recommend removal only if there is pain, discomfort, bursting, or infection.

 Cysts commonly form on adults in areas that are not heavily covered with hair, such as on the face, neck, or trunk.